 © Nicholas Moore | Dreamstime.com

 You’re exhausted and you need your eight hours of sleep, but you suddenly bolt awake around 3 or 4 a.m., energy coursing through your veins and mind churning anxiously.
 What gives?
-These early morning wake-up calls often are simply one of many low blood sugar symptoms.
+Waking up in the middle of the night is simply one of many low blood sugar symptoms.

-Why Low Blood Sugar Symptoms Can Cause You to Be Awake at 3 a.m.
+Why Symptoms of Low Blood Sugar Can Cause You to Be Awake at 3 a.m.

 Sleeping through the night represents a long period without food when blood sugar can drop too low.
 This is bad news for the brain, which depends on glucose for energy.
 The brain is highly active at night, transforming short-term memory into long-term memory, and carrying out repair and regeneration.